 Three Adoptions in Ghana

-One of the NGOs operating a telecenter in Ghana faced a dilemma between its desire to serve its constituents—the poor—and its need to generate revenue from clients able to pay.
+One of the NGOs operating a telecenter in Ghana faced a dilemma between its desire to serve its constituents-the poor-and its need to generate revenue from clients able to pay.
 In part, it was a moral issue for the telecenter.
-While its contractual obligations included achieving financial sustainability, the clients it was dedicated to serving did not have sufficient funds to pay the fees necessary for the telecenter to cover its costs.
-By the end of the project, the NGO had managed to achieve a balance in three ways: first, by developing a sliding fee scale whereby higher-income groups subsidized lower-income groups; second, by building a popular training program for individuals and groups that generated substantial revenue; and, third, by bringing in large blocks of income through outside contracts.
+While its contractual obligation included achieving financial sustainability, the clients it was dedicated to serving did not have sufficient funds to pay the fees necessary for the telecenter to cover its costs.
+By the end of the project, the NGO managed to achieve a balance in three ways: first, by developing a sliding fee scale whereby higher-income groups subsidized lower-income groups; second, by building a popular training program for individuals and groups that generated substantial revenue; and, third, by bringing in large blocks of income through outside contracts.
 For example, through a British Council-sponsored program, the telecenter was paid to provide computer training to groups of secondary school students.
 In this way, the telecenter could bring in sufficient revenue without having to rely exclusively on individual fees from low-income users to support its operations.

 A Municipal Model in Asunción, Paraguay

-The vision was good: the Municipality of Asunción would provide less-advantaged communities in the city with the benefits of ICT for civic development purposes.
+The vision was good: The Municipality of Asunción would provide less-advantaged communities in the city with the benefits of ICT for civic development purposes.
 People no longer would have to travel downtown and stand in long lines to register to vote, obtain licenses, or access databases of government information.
 Instead, they could do it all at neighborhood-based municipal centers.
-The telecenters would help devolve official functions to the neighborhood level, the public would be better informed and more engaged in democratic processes, and citizens in poor communities would have access to improved communication facilities and opportunities for civic education and lifelong learning.
+The telecenters would help devolve official functions to the neighborhood level, the public would be better informed and more engaged in democratic processes, and citizens in poor communities would be provided with access to improved communication facilities and opportunities for civic education and lifelong learning.
 According to Sergio Aranda, LearnLink resident advisor, "it became clear that…this project needed to be looked at in terms of social demand.
 It needed to be tied into the daily lives of the residents."

-Considering every person and group in town a potential partner, the local director of the municipal telecenter activity forged alliances with the potential to contribute greatly to its own long-term sustainability:
+Considering every person and group in town a potential partner, the local director of the municipal telecenter activity forged alliances with the potential to contribute greatly to its long-term sustainability: